horizoncd/horizoncd.github.io/docs/user-guide/common-user/trigger.md

 ## Github Action

-We provide an [action](https://github.com/horizoncd/actions), you could just use it in your workflow file.
+We provide an [action](https://github.com/horizoncd/actions), and you could just use it in your workflow file.

 Below is an example of a workflow file: